 City Orchard is our brand new 2.75 acre organic fruit orchard in nearby Beltsville, MD.
-This orchard contains 1,000 trees and bushes, including apple, Asian pear, persimmon, blueberry and blackberry.
-By the time they mature (in 2014), these plants will yield upwards of 40,000 lbs. of fresh fruit — all of which will be distributed to DC residents in need through Bread for the City’s two food pantry locations.
+This orchard contains more than 2,500 trees and bushes, including apple, Asian pear, blueberry, blackberry and strawberry.
+These plants will yield upwards of 45,000 lbs. of fresh fruit — all of which will be distributed to DC residents in need through Bread for the City’s two food pantry locations.

-Beyond merely growing fruit, we will also use City Orchard as an educational resource for our clients — many of whom have never left DC’s city limits before.
-We look forward to showing them how they too can grow their own produce, even if it’s simply in a pot on a windowsill.
-We look forward to inviting clients to pick a ripe apple right off the limb and experience firsthand the importance of — and joy of — fresh food in a healthy diet.
+Beyond growing fruit for our food pantry, we’re using City Orchard as an educational resource for our clients — many of whom have never left DC’s city limits before.
+We show them how they too can grow their own produce, even if it’s simply in a pot on a windowsill.
+We enjoy inviting clients to pick a ripe apple right off the limb and experience firsthand the importance of — and joy of — fresh food in a healthy diet.

 We need your help to keep City Orchard going!
 It costs us $35 maintain one tree each year.
 Sponsor a tree today!